Bryan-Corn/14-bikesharing/README.md

 ## Overview of the statistical analysis:
-The purpose of this analysis is to investigate the feasablility of implementing a bike-sharing service in Iowa, use the data visualizations to support a business proposal, and learn about Tableau.
+The purpose of this analysis is to investigate the feasiblility of implementing a bike-sharing service in Iowa, use data visualizations to support a business proposal, and learn about Tableau.

  ![image](https://github.com/Bryan-Corn/14-bikesharing/blob/main/Images/bikeshare1.png)